manuelbomi/3.-Multi-GPU-Simulation-on-a-1-GPU-Machine--Virtual-Multi-GPU-with-MPI/README.md

 ## Summary

-#### In the simulation dicussed above, aach CUDA context behaves like a “virtual GPU”.
+#### In the simulation dicussed above, each CUDA context behaves like a “virtual GPU”.

 ```python
  ┌─────────────┐     ┌────────────────┐     ┌──────────────┐